ThomasGysemans/BangerKing/README.md

 ]
 ```

 This step is done by the [Lexer](./include/lexer.hpp), we call this step the "lexical analysis" or "lexical tokenization".
 These tokens simplify the task of the [Parser](./include/parser.hpp).
-The parser takes as argument a list of tokens and creates a list of nodes.
+From those tokens, the Parser creates a list of nodes.
 It's the parser's role to make sure that the order of a mathematical expression is preserved:

 ```
 1+2-10/2